jforrest602/cybersecurity-portfolio/_blog/2024-05-06-introduction.md

 I have set a date to take the Comptia Security+ exam which is best described as a widely recognized entry-level industry certification.
 I will write more about that exam and my preparation for it in the next post.

-_Learn from everything.
-Take what you want.
-Do good things._

 ### *JMF*